KSAMissionCtrl/AFCS/README.md

 # AFCS
-Automated Flight Control System providing a generic operational framework for vessels in Kerbal Space Program using kOS
+Automated Flight Control System providing a realistic command interface and generic operational framework for vessels in Kerbal Space Program using kOS

 See [the wiki](https://github.com/KSAMissionCtrl/AFCS/wiki) for details